JenniferGenizer/jennifergenizer.github.io/_posts/2024-08-20-High-Pressure-Homogenization-(HPH)-VS.-Ultrasonication-Technologies.md

-# High-Pressure Homogenization (HPH) vs. UltraSonication: Which is Better for Your Liquid Formulations
+# High-Pressure Homogenization (HPH) vs. UltraSonication: Which is Better for Your Liquid Formulation

 Homogenization is a critical step in various industrial processes, including pharmaceuticals, food, and cosmetics.
 High-pressure homogenization (HPH) and Ultrasonication are two commonly used homogenization techniques.
 However, HPH offers several distinct advantages over  ultrasonication.